masroof-maindak/.dotfiles/README.md

 ### Username Hardcoding

+> [!CAUTION]
+>
-> [!caution] I have [configured](system/skip-username.conf) my TTY to automatically enter my
+> I have [configured](system/skip-username.conf) my TTY to automatically enter my username in the
-> username in the virtual console when logging in.
-To prevent being soft-locked from your system,
+> virtual console when logging in.
+To prevent being soft-locked from your system, either modify the
-> either modify the username in that file, or comment out the relevant line from `bootstrap.sh`.
+> username in that file, or comment out the relevant line from `bootstrap.sh`.

 The only other instance of username hardcoding (exluding Git configs & readmes; at least as of the moment of writing) is for the [wgetrc](.config/wgetrc) that prevents home-cluttering.